RustFields/rustfields.github.io/implementation/implementation-details.md

 For details on the limitations encountered during the interoperability experimentation, a specific section is provided in the "Implementation issues" chapter.

 Of the two solutions analyzed in the "Detailed design" chapter, the one in which a fully interoperable implementation of RuFi-core with C is provided was more effective and less problematic.
-However, due to the problems encountered, it was not possible to provide a complete and functional implementation of this choice.
+However, due to the aforementioned issues, it was not possible to provide a complete and working implementation of this design choice.